Fullmeals.

 Step 7: Combine Dal and Vegetables

-Whisk the cooked dal until smooth.
+the cooked dal until smooth.
 Add another cup of hot water to adjust the consistency.
 Pour the smooth dal into the pan with the cooked vegetables.
 Add the frozen green beans and mix everything well.

 Step 8: Season and Simmer

 Taste the dal and add more salt if needed.
 Add freshly crushed black pepper to taste.
-Cover and let the dal simmer on medium-low heat for a few minutes to allow the flavors to meld.
+Cover and let the dal on medium-low heat for a few minutes to allow the flavors to meld.

 Step 9: Prepare the Tempering (Tadka)